senbrow/CS160-Testcases/README.md

 * You should be able to run a testcase with `./simple testcases/<a file from the repository>` with one of the two configurations below.

+* You can run all testcases with the python script 'runTests.py'.

 ## Usage

 > NOTICE: Git is preinstalled on CSIL machines.